Laraine Newman: 1980s

 Newman continued to appear in film and television productions during the 1980s.
 Among these were Wholly Moses, Voltar The Invincible, Perfect, and Invaders from Mars.
 She also had a small role in Woody Allen's Stardust Memories (1980).
 In 1986 she starred in the syndicated B-movie comedy series, The Canned Film Festival, playing the lead role as Laraine the usherette.
 Additionally, she made appearances on Laverne & Shirley, E.T. and Friends (1983) (in which she reprised her role as Connie Conehead), Steve Martin's Best Show Ever (1981), St. Elsewhere, and Amazing Stories.
 Newman auditioned for the role of Masha in Martin Scorsese's The King of Comedy (1983); the role was played in the film by Sandra Bernhard.
 By her own admission, Newman's career during this period languished as she struggled with depression and chemical dependency issues.
 She became sober in 1987, after 21 years of drug use.

-Newman celebrated her 36th birthday in March 1988 with a party in Los Angeles that was the last time Gilda Radner was with her original SNL co-stars.
-According to Bill Murray, when he heard Radner was about to leave the party, he and Dan Aykroyd carried her around the Los Angeles house where the party was held so that she could say goodbye to everyone.
+Newman celebrated her 36th birthday in March 1988 with a party in Los Angeles, which was the last time Gilda Radner was with her original SNL co-stars.
+According to Bill Murray, when he heard that Radner was about to leave the party, he and Dan Aykroyd carried her around the Los Angeles house where the party was held so that she could say goodbye to everyone.
 Radner died on May 20, 1989.